You are here:

 - Anyone experiencing symptoms of coronavirus, or living with anyone experiencing symptoms, shouldn't attend

-No specific curriculum requirements after reopening
+No specific curriculum requirements for now

-You can decide how best to support and educate pupils.
+At present you can decide how best to support and educate pupils.
 You won't be penalised if you can't offer a broad and balanced curriculum during this period.

-However, the DfE expects you to:
+For now, the DfE expects you to: